mindspore-lab/mindcv/README.md

 >>> network = mindcv.create_model('resnet50', pretrained=True)
 ```

-Transfer learning or training can be done easily with the provided scripts.
+Users can customize and launch their transfer learning or training task in one command line.

 ``` python
 # transfer learning in one command line